Table of Contents

 YASS QUEEN, DO IT.

-Celebrating Holi was one of my favourite experiences of 2019 and I can’t wait to share my tips for celebrating Holi as a female traveller whether you’re solo or in a group.
+Although it’s never going to be listed as the easiest experience for solo travellers in Asia, celebrating Holi was one of my favourite moments of 2019 and I can’t wait to share my tips for celebrating Holi as a female traveller whether you’re solo or in a group.

 This vibrant celebration of colour is easily one of the best Indian festivals and better yet, it’s an easy one for foreigners to join in with.
 Rather than being a celebration that takes place in family homes (like Dia de Muertos in Mexico), it takes place on the street.
 You literally can’t miss it!